pivotal/docs-tap/bitnami-services/how-to-guides/troubleshooting.hbs.md

 Delete the `provider-helm-*` pods in the `crossplane-system` namespace and wait for new pods to come back online after having applied the updated registry configuration.

-## <a id="tkr-126"></a> Services aren't starting after upgrading to TKG/TKR 1.26
+## <a id="tkr-126"></a> Services aren't starting after upgrading to Tanzu Kubernetes releases v1.26

 **Symptom:**

-After updating to TKG/TKR 1.26, Bitnami services are not starting.
+After upgrading to Tanzu Kubernetes releases v1.26, Bitnami services are not starting.
-Inspecting the `Statefulset`s or `Replicaset`s associated with the services reveals issues with the cluster's Pod Security Standard:
+When you inspect a `Statefulset` or `Replicaset` associated with the service, you see an error message about an issue with the Pod Security Standard for the cluster:

 ```console
 Error creating: pods "xxx" is forbidden: violates PodSecurity "restricted:latest": ...